-This Tom Yum Noodle Soup is packed with a harmonious blend of bold, tangy, spicy, and aromatic flavors that are sure to please your taste buds.
-Every spoonful is bursting with a vibrant combination of savory broth, tender noodles, and fresh ingredients.
+This Tom Yum Noodle Soup features shrimp and is packed with bold, tangy, and spicy flavors.
+Every spoonful combines rich broth, noodles, and fresh ingredients.
 And the best part?
-You can easily recreate this delightful experience right in your own kitchen.
+You can easily recreate this Thai-street-style meal right in your kitchen.

 Ingredient Notes